 However, it’s not that Fiji is big, but Bora Bora is really small.
 You can actually cruise the entire island with a bicycle in less than 3 to 4 hours.

-Although they’re over 1,992 miles apart, the scenery in both islands is fairly similar.
+Although the distance between Bora Bora and Fiji is 1,992 miles, the scenery in both islands is fairly similar.
 Both of them are mainly beach resorts with white sand and unspoiled nature.

 2. Best Time to Visit